tangowithcode/tango_with_django_2/manuscript/chapter10-cookies.md

 {lang="python",linenos=off}
 	context_dict['visits'] = request.session['visits']

 Make sure that these lines are executed before `render()` is called, or your changes won't be executed.
 The `index()` view should look like the code below.
+Notice that the order in which the methods are called is different because we no longer need manipulate the cookies in the response.

 {lang="python",linenos=off}
 	def index(request):